Eoin McNamee (Irish republican): Irish Republican Army

 McNamee was recalled to Ireland in April 1939 and on 11 June 1939 he was arrested and charged with being a member of the IRA and sentenced to six months in Crumlin Road Jail, Belfast.
 He was released in May 1940 and he returned to Tyrone where he became the Officer Commanding (O/C) of IRA forces in Counties Tyrone, Donegal and Fermanagh.
 By 1941, McNamee was named the O/C of the IRA's Northern Command.
 As O/C McNamee served with many well-known northern republicans of that era, among them were: Seán McCool, Seán McCaughey, Hugh McAteer and Jimmy Steele.
-In March 1942 IRA Chief of Staff Seán McCool was arrested and imprisoned, and that point the job came to McNamee.
+In March 1942 IRA Chief of Staff Seán McCool was arrested and imprisoned and at that point the job came to McNamee.
 McCool kept the locations of numerous IRA arms dumps only in his head.
 Upon assuming the position of Chief of Staff, McNamee had another imprisoned IRA man (Liam Burke) (who had knowledge of the arms dump locations) "sign out" of prison (a formal written promise by the prisoner not to engage in illegal activities).

 McNamee did not hold the Chief of Staff position long, as he was later arrested again, this time in Dublin in May 1942.
-He was given a three-year sentence to be served in the Curragh, where he was placed with hundreds of other men from across Ireland who had been arrested for IRA activity by a Fianna Fáil government determined not to allow the IRA to threaten Ireland's neutrality during World War II.
+He was given a three-year sentence to be served in the Curragh Camp, where he was placed with hundreds of other men from across Ireland who had been arrested for IRA activity by a Fianna Fáil government determined not to allow the IRA to threaten Ireland's neutrality during World War II.
 During his time in the Curragh he learned Irish and Spanish, while he raised the eyebrows of some detainees when he described Jesus Christ as "a revolutionary and a socialist".
 It was also during this period that he is believed to have become a Trotskyist upon conversations with fellow left-wing IRA members in the camp.